Is the Tesla solar roof worth the additional cost compared to solar panels?

 Eventually, as Tesla continues to grow and other companies start offering similar products, solar shingles will make better financial sense.
 There’s already a handful of solar tile manufacturers out there, like Luma Solar, RGS, and CertainTeed either in testing or commercially available.

 Eventually, we wouldn’t be surprised to see solar shingles on roofs across the US, but it’ll likely take a while.
 Early solar enthusiasts have already installed traditional solar panels on their roof, so the lowest fruit’s already been picked.
-Couple that with high cost of Tesla’s solar shingles, and it might be a while before they catch on in a big way.
+Couple that with the high cost of Tesla’s solar shingles, and it might be a while before they catch on in a big way.

 Image Credits: Courtesy Tesla Press Kit